ksamuk/pixy/docs/output.rst

 Output file contents
 ================

 pixy outputs a slightly different file type for each summary statistic it calculates.
-The contents of the columns of this output file are detailed below.
+The contents of the columns of these output files are detailed below.

 Within population nucleotide diversity (pi)
 -----------